Ukraine’s Security Sector Reform: Is Ukraine Taking Western Advice?

 Poor ethical filters made military and police susceptible to bribery.
 In Crimea, Kremlin used the promises of higher salaries and housing options encouraging Ukrainian officers and contract soldiers not to resist and possibly defect to Russia.

-At the initial stages, the Ukrainian military were also professionally taken aback by the use of civilians in Russian-led operations to blockade the Ukrainian troops (multiple cases in Crimea), or even disarm them (the case of 25th Airborne Brigade’s group in Donbas, April 2014).
+At the initial stages, the Ukrainian military were also professionally taken aback by the use of civilians in Russian-led operations to blockade the Ukrainian troops (in multiple occasions in Crimea), or even disarm them (the case of 25th Airborne Brigade’s group in Donbas, April 2014).

 Strong ties between Ukrainian security officers and Russian security agencies produced a cohort of Russia sympathizers, who shared pro-Russian interests, according to senior SBU official interviewed by the author in August 2014: such pro-Russian military officers’ mindset was one of the major problems of cohesion in Ukrainian security and the military.

-Ukraine’s Deputy Prosecutor General and Military Prosecutor General Anatoli Matios said on August 20, some 5,000 law enforcement officers and around 3,000 military personnel were documented as have taken the enemy's side in both Crimea and Donbas.
+Ukraine’s Deputy Prosecutor General and Military Prosecutor General Anatoli Matios said in August 2015 that some 5 000 law enforcement officers and around 3 000 military personnel were documented as having taken the enemy's side in Crimea and Donbas.

 In the police segment, the failure of democratic control, inadequate preparation and underfunding of the riot police was exhibited during the Maidan 2013 “revolution of dignity.”
 Law enforcement riot police was most likely directly responsible for the “Heavenly hundred” protesters deaths.
-Additionally, the police was beating up protestors, humiliating of detainees, using the water guns at sub-zero temperature and causing other similar abuses.
-The riot police had inadequate technical riot management means and was importing urgently stun and smoke grenades equipment from Russia and using hunting deadly ammo.
-The Ministry of Interior higher officials that solicited the help of low-class “titushki” helpers and paramilitary organizations, some of which had clear pro-Russian agenda, such as Oplot group in Kharkiv.
+Additionally, the police was beating up protestors, humiliating detainees, using water guns at sub-zero temperatures and other similar abuses.
+The riot police had inadequate technical riot management means and was importing urgently stun and smoke grenades equipment from Russia and using deadly hunting ammo.
+The Ministry of Interior higher officials solicited the help of low-class “titushki” helpers and paramilitary organizations, some of which had clear pro-Russian agenda, such as the Oplot group in Kharkiv.
 Later, many of these irregulars joined separatist units in Donbas.

 Such a low level of the trust in government institutions, including the security sector institutions is often attributed to Yanukovych regime’s “predatory” character.
 Indeed, Yanukovych’s presidency was an outlier among successive Ukrainian administrations.
 Even before 2012, it exhibited very low support level in 2011.
-According to the data collected by the Democratic Initiatives Foundation, during Europe-wide poll, in 2011, Ukrainians’ trust in the Parliament was 1.99 out of 10 points, the lowest level among 26 European states.
-Equally the lowest place were the trust in the judiciary – 2.26 and the police, 2.50 points.
+According to the data collected by the Democratic Initiatives Foundation during the Europe-wide poll in 2011, Ukrainians’ trust in the Parliament was 1.99 out of 10 points, the lowest level among 26 European states.
+Equally at the lowest place were the trust in the judiciary – 2.26, and the police – 2.50 points.
 Furthermore, the polling was conducted in 2005, 2007, 2009 and 2011 – and only in 2005, after the Orange Revolution the trust in government institutions was at the highest level of 2.4 points – still low on a 10-point scale.
 Compared to these values, the trust in immediate family and friends was 4.5 points.

 The Russian aggression was the existential threat to the society.
 Around 344 000 Ukrainians were mobilized, or volunteered to participate in combat in Donbas ATO since 2014.
 Security indeed became all-society cause.
 Instead of supporting pro-Russian sentiment, the Russian intervention boosted Ukrainian patriotism and facilitated some systemic change.
 The changes in Ukraine’s national cohesion seem to be more than temporary – according to the polls by Democratic Initiatives Foundation, a record 67 percent of the public said they were proud to be Ukrainian in 2015, compared to 47 percent in 2013.

 It this mobilizing effort, the volunteers often replaced some critical state functions.
-This was according to Kateryna Zarembo, the evidence of the “substitution” function of civil society in weak or fragile states is especially important as it provides the citizens with the services which otherwise would not be available.
-This has caused friction, as Kateryna Zarembo found in her research, “the … volunteers in fact contributed to both — strengthening the state and weakening it at the same time; the outcome dependent on the context in which the volunteers took action at different times.”
-Zarembo believes, however that volunteer participation failed to bring about systemic reform, but it did provide powerful democratic oversight over the state’s key defense institution.
+According to Kateryna Zarembo, this was the evidence of the “substitution” function of civil society in weak or fragile states that is especially important as it provides the citizens with the services which otherwise would not be available.
+This has caused friction, as Kateryna Zarembo found in her research: “the … volunteers in fact contributed to both strengthening the state and weakening it at the same time; the outcome dependent on the context in which the volunteers took action at different times.”
+Zarembo believes, however, that volunteer participation failed to bring about systemic reform, but it did provide powerful democratic oversight over the state’s key defense institution.

 Remarkably, some efforts of these volunteers had systemic impact beyond the defense and security sector.
-As Zarembo noted, volunteers in the Ministry’s of Defense Reforms Project Office focused on “specific” projects which could be completed within one year and “fill in”the most urgent gaps.
-The Ministry of Defense was the first ministry which not only fully adopted Prozorro, but also was the first to use it in trial mode, before its official launch and obligation to use in all public procurement tenders.
+As Zarembo noted, volunteers in the Ministry of Defense Reforms Project Office focused on “specific” projects which could be completed within one year and fill in the most urgent gaps.
+The Ministry of Defense was the first ministry which not only fully adopted Prozorro, but also was the first to use it in trial mode, before its official launch and mandatory use in all public procurement tenders.

 Reform’s Outlook and Risks

 In 2015-2017, a large part of Western advice was focused on speeding up the coordinated reform of the security sector, with the main focus on introducing clear institutional mechanisms for civilian democratic control.
 One element of this advice was the assistance in drafting and the pressure upon authorities to adopt the Law on National Security.
 This law was initiated by the National Security and Defense Council staff.
 Some experts found in it a reference to the US National Security Act of 1947 as a milestone strategic document.
-A product of a compromise among many interest groups in security sector institutions, domestic and Western experts, the law was trying introduced a holistic concept of the security sector, affirm and define more clearly two-tier strategic planning system, including for example introducing the Military Security Strategy in place of the Soviet-style “Military Doctrine,” provide for deepening special services reform, including the need to develop new law on the Security Service of Ukraine and the parliamentary oversight committee over secret services and also affirms civilian democratic control over the armed forces.
-Presidential office aligned itself with those, who urged to adopt the law, although it was not supported by some members of Presidential faction.
+A product of a compromise among many interest groups in security sector institutions, domestic and Western experts, the law was trying to introduce a holistic concept of the security sector, affirm and define more clearly a two-tier strategic planning system, including for example introducing the Military Security Strategy in place of the Soviet-style “Military Doctrine,” provide for deepening the reform of special services, including the need to develop new law on the Security Service of Ukraine and the parliamentary oversight committee over secret services and also to affirm civilian democratic control over the armed forces.
+The presidential office aligned itself with those, who urged to adopt the law, although it was not supported by some members of Presidential faction.
 After overcoming some resistance in the Rada and the attempt to lull through significantly amended version, the law was fully approved on 21 June 2018.
-By and large, security sector expert consensus was such that the law was a step forward, albeit it needs further improvements, especially in the areas of intelligence management and oversight and delineation of responsibilities among several institutions.
+By and large, security sector expert agreed that the law was a step forward, albeit it needs further improvements, especially in the areas of intelligence management and oversight and delineation of responsibilities among several institutions.

 The reform of food rations was an interesting case of success on its own.
-After the failure to eliminate corrupt malfunctioning of outsourcing catering, PRO team headed by currently PRO Director Diana Petrenia“decided to destroy it, and propose something better.”
+After the failure to eliminate corrupt malfunctioning of outsourcing catering, PRO team headed by current PRO Director Diana Petrenia “decided to destroy it, and propose something better.”
 New system’s key feature was automatic order of food items from a unified catalog by the units via ProZorro online bidding system, which eliminated corruption practices and increased the quality.
-Military units could hire own civilian, or military cooks and have strict quality control powers.
+Military units could hire own civilian or military cooks and have strict quality control powers.
 This was not a “linear” solution, but the creation of a new rule, coupled with empowering the units with the responsibility and “decentralizing” management.

 The “irreversible changes” has a chance to become the most popular phrase in the military and beyond.
 Defense Minister Poltorak stated in the 2017 Armed Forces White Book, “In my estimation, this year we have reached the milestone when the transformation process of our national troops into a powerful tool for ensuring military security of the State became irreversible.
 We have laid a solid foundation for Ukraine’s integration into the Euro-Atlantic security environment.”